Nishinomiya0foa/myblog/readme.txt

 Git has a index called stage.
 Git tracks changes.Instead of files.
 Hello.
-Creating a new branch is quick.
+Creating a new branch is quick.And simple.